sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 there is no other way to put it.
 It is a pity that Haskell's class/instance and Rust trait/implements have no real counterparts in OCaml.
 When you have a data structure in any language, you would like to know what "operations" that data structure supports.
 Yes, OCaml does have functors, modules and module signatures.
-They can achieve the same outcome but suffer from one major problem: they have an open world assumption.
-In Haskell/Rust a data structure *says* that it implements a particular trait/class.
+They can achieve similar things but suffer from one major problem: they have an open world assumption.
+In Rust a data structure *says* that it implements a particular trait.
+In Haskell a data structure *says* it is an instance of a class.
 It is opt-in.
 But in OCaml any module that satisfies a signature required by a functor will suffice.
 This hurts documentation.
 In Rust I can see cargo documentation for a library that I've not written, and at a glance see what traits a data structure implements.
 Same with Haskell.
 In OCaml I have to `grep` for things like `.Make` to see what functors have been instantiated or look at massive module signatures to see what operations are supported.
 (Note that `.Make` is only a convention so this whole process is unsatisfying).
 A good (but imperfect)